11/16/2005

 So thus you have the great question as a land manager.
 Do you take an

-active role in managing your woods, or do you let nature take its course and
+active role in managing your woods, or do you let nature take its course

 in doing so, potentially degrade the value of your woods to wildlife and